opensight-cv/docs/docs/quickstart/installation.md

 ```
 curl https://opensight-cv.github.io/install-opsi.sh | bash
 ```

+After you do so, you should be able to `cd` into the `opensight` folder and run the script: `./run.sh`.

 !!! warning
     Please only run the one line command if you understand the security implications of it.
 We recommend you inspect the installation script to ensure it is safe.